 The lady was so nice it was unbelievable.

-Not only did she drove us to the Cathedral, but she also told us what attraction to see next and what roads to take there, what restaurants to eat in and the basic history of the city.
-The car ride took like 5 minutes and her explanation of her good deed was, that she just hopes we have good time and that when she’s the tourist in some new place someone will help her too.
+Not only did she drove us to the Cathedral, but she also told us what attraction to see next and what roads to take there, what restaurants to eat in, and the basic history of the city.
+The car ride took like 5 minutes and her explanation of her good deed was, that she just hopes we have a good time and that when she’s a tourist in some new place someone will help her too.

 There are still people who spread kindness for kindness sake.